HidayatRivai2020/camunda-7/camunda-modeler/7.21/README.md

 - Camunda Modeler

 ## BPM Notation
-- Start Event
+- Start Events
   - BPMN elements that initiate the execution of a process instance
   - Starting point of a business process and define how the process will be triggered or activated
-- None/End Event
+- None/End Events
   - BPMN elements that represent the termination or completion points of a business process
   - Indicate the different outcomes or states that a proces can reach at its conclusion
+- Message Events
-- Message Event : BPMN elements used to model the sending and receiving of messages between different parts of a business process or between the process and external systems
+  - BPMN elements used to model the sending and receiving of messages between different parts of a business process or between the process and external systems
+  - Enable communication and coordination between process activities or participants
+- Timer Events
+  - BPMN elements used to model time-based events within a business process
+  - Enable schedule activities or actions to occur at specific points in time or after a certain duration

-### Start Event
+### Start Events
-- None Start Event
+- None Start Events
   - Process can be started manually, typically by a user or an external system
   - Does not require any specific trigger or condition to initiate the process
-- Message Start Event
+- Message Start Events
   - Allow the process to be started by receiving a specific message.
-  - The process instance is trigerred and executed when the designated message is received
+  - The process instance is triggered and executed when the designated message is received
 - Timer
   - Allow the process to be started at a specified time or after a defined duration
   - Allows user to schedule the process execution based on a specific time or a time interval